 Selling And Renting Your Home In Sarasota?
+Should You Try And Rent Your Sarasota Mobile Home When Selling?

 Should you have your mobile home rented when you’re trying to have it sold at the same time?

-This question was posed to us this week when working with a home that our sales team has not yet sold.
+This question was posed to us this week when working with a home our sales team has not yet sold.

 Selling a mobile home in Sarasota County is a relatively competitive task, as, at any one time, there are several dozen homes for sale around the Gulf Coast of Florida.

-At no point in time do you ever want to make it a challenge or a headache for the closing to occur between you and your Buyer?
+At no point in time do you ever want to make it a challenge or a headache for the closing to occur between you and your Buyer.

-In this situation, the contracts were all agreed to, the park approval was done and the money was about to exchange hands, only for the Seller to pull a rabbit out of their hat, and change the agreement at the last second.
-The pre-approved Buyer walked and the home sat for an additional month on the market with no further interest whatsoever.
+In this situation, the contracts were all agreed to, the park approval was done, and the money was about to exchange hands, only for the Seller to pull a rabbit out of their hat and change the agreement at the last second.
+The pre-approved Buyer walked, and the home sat for an additional month on the market with no further interest whatsoever.

-In the rental lease that you have with the renter, make sure they know that there will be showings and that it is their responsibility to not only keep the place cleaned up but to also leave the property when a showing is scheduled to take place.
+In the rental lease that you have with the renter, make sure they know that there will be showings and that it is their responsibility to not only keep the place cleaned up but also to leave the property when a showing is scheduled to take place.

 Colony Cove-Ellenton Florida